nimbusproject/cloudinit.d/docs/README.boottool.txt

 Each boot-level is a single configuration file that consists of [svc-*] sections as described above.
 (Details on the svc-* sections can be found in sample-level.conf).
 Every service in this section is started, configured and tested at the same time.
-The have no dependencies on each.
+They have no dependencies between each other.
 The boot level is not considered complete until every single service has started and its ready program has completed successfully.
 If any svc fails, the entire boot level fails.

 Once we have boot levels described we simply need to describe their order.
-This is done in a top-level configuration file.  (see sample-top.conf for details).  here is an example:
+This is done in a top-level configuration file.  (see sample-top.conf for details).
+Here is an example:

     [runlevels]
     level1: sample-level1.conf